yugabyte/yugabyte-db/docs/content/preview/integrations/atlas-ycql.md

 To get the Apache Atlas server file, you need to build the Apache Atlas source using the following steps:

 1. Clone the [source](https://github.com/apache/atlas) from GitHub to your local setup.
-Checkout checkout to the latest stable release tag ( For example: release-2.3.0), and follow the steps in the README to build the files.
+Checkout to the latest stable release tag (for example, release-2.3.0) and follow the steps in the README to build the files.

 1. After the source files are packaged, the Atlas server tar should be available in the `distro/target` folder.